Mastercard/connect-ios-sdk/README.md

 > **Warning**: Support for deepLinkUrl parameters is deprecated from Connect iOS SDK version 3.0.0, going forward please use the redirectUrl parameter which supports both universal and deep links.

-## App to App Authentication Setup
-To provide the best app to app authentication experience for your customers, you should send a universal link URL in the redirect URL parameter when using Connect.
-See here for more information on App to App authentication.

-Before installing the Connect iOS SDK for use with app to app authentication please complete the following.

-### Create your domain’s redirectUrl
-For information on how to create a [Universal Links](https://developer.apple.com/ios/universal-links/) to be used as redirectUrl in your application, see [Apple’s Allowing apps and websites to link to your content](https://developer.apple.com/documentation/xcode/allowing-apps-and-websites-to-link-to-your-content) for details.

->**NOTE:**
->In order to provide the best app to app authentication customer experience, Partners should use a universal link as a redirectUrl.

->It is not recommended to create deep links (custom URL schemes) as redirectUrl since they lack the security of Universal Links through the two-way association between your app and your website.
-A deep link will also trigger an alert on iOS devices that can add friction to the customer experience, requesting permission to redirect back to the Partner’s app.

->Any application can register custom URL schemes and there is no further validation from iOS.
-If multiple applications have registered the same custom URL scheme, a different application may be launched each time the URL is opened.
-To complete OAuth flows, it is important that your application is opened and not any arbitrary application that has registered the same URL scheme.

-### Configuring your redirectUrl
-In order to return control back to your application after a customer completes a FI’s OAuth flow, you must specify a redirectUrl, which will be the URL from which Connect will be re-launched for a customer to complete the Connect experience.

-Here is an example of a universal link redirectUrl within your code: ```self.connectViewController.load(connectUrl,redirectUrl: "https://yourdomain.com/mastercardConnect")```

-For information on how to configure your server see [supporting associated domains](https://developer.apple.com/documentation/xcode/supporting-associated-domains)

 ## Installation